-Cheer Huskies red and white

-And prove our colors are so proud and right
+Cheer Huskies red and white And prove our colors are so proud and right

-Cheer and to the foes defy, we will win

 V-I-C-T-O-R-Y.

 Come on and go Central win this game and to our school we'll bring more fame Hail Huskies stand and cheer for Central High!
 Fight!